We’ll Get Back to You” Usually Means This

 Making the next step concrete

 Clarity makes delay visible.
-Visibility changes behavior.
+And visibility, in turn, changes behavior.

 Why accepting ambiguity feels polite — and costs deals

-Buyers don’t move faster because sellers are patient.
-They move when the path forward is clear and safe.
+Sellers often accept vague endings to be respectful.
+However, politeness without clarity transfers all risk to the seller.
+Buyers don’t move faster because sellers are patient — they move when the path forward is clear and safe.

-Accepting “We’ll get back to you” without definition is not neutral.
-It’s a decision to let the deal drift.
+Accepting “We’ll get back to you” without definition is not neutral — it’s a decision to let the deal drift.

 The core takeaway

 “We’ll get back to you” is rarely a promise.
+It’s a signal — of hesitation, uncertainty, or missing alignment.
+Not rejection, but not progress either.